rickyhai11/black_hole_v1/doc/source/installation.rst

 Post-installation activities
 ----------------------------

-Run the following commands to check whether kingbird-api is serving, please replace $token to the token you get from "openstack token issue":
+Run the following commands to check whether playnetmano_rm-api is serving, please replace $token to the token you get from "openstack token issue":

 .. code-block:: bash